IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 1. Finish the [Dating Profile](DatingProfile.md) of your product or service.

 2. Iterate your prototype, given your process thus far.
 If you want, develop a new prototype if you have new developments or leads.
+Post documentation to your process site.
+Bring your prototype to class next week.

 3. Finish the [brochure or webpage](Brochure.md) of your product or service.
 This should include your refined prototype.